 Be pampered at Talise Spa

 Take time out and restore balance with a treatment at the luxurious Talise Spa in Kuwait.
 Explore the extensive range of therapies and treatments available from signature massages, specialist facials and hydrotherapy baths then discover the benefits of the Himalayan salt room or invigorating snow and steam rooms.
 Before your chosen treatment begins, sink into the heated marble beds and find your inner zen in the calming relaxation zone.
-With 17 treatments rooms, plus two private suites for couples, a fitness studio with personal trainers, there are plenty of ways to discover your inner calm or add a touch of glamour with beauty treatments at the salon.

 Explore Liberation Tower